phlptnc/phlptnc/README.md

 Hi!
 My name is Philip Joseph Tenecio 😄
 ========================================================================================================================================

-🌍  I am a Front-End Developer based in Cavite, Philippines.
+🌍  I am a Freelancer and a Web Developer based in Cavite, Philippines.
 <br/>

 ### Skills